Skip to content

 To create a new popup in WeWeb:

-3. choose from available popup templates (Modal, Alert, Toast, etc.)
+4. Select a popup template (Modal, Alert, Toast, etc.)

 Types of popups